diamirio/gradle-localize-plugin/README.md

 Gradle Plugin to generate Android string resource files (`string.xml`) from a [Localization Spreadsheet](https://docs.google.com/spreadsheets/d/1fwRj1ZFPu2XlrDqkaqmIpJulqR5OVFEZnN35a9v37yc/edit?usp=sharing).

 Once configured, it conveniently imports the string localizations of a given spreadsheet by calling the gradle task `./gradlew localize`.
-It also hooks into the `check` task, which checks whether the localizations are still up-to-date (which can be disabled, see below in the [configuration section](#configuration))

 This is a Gradle port of the fastlane plugin [google_sheet_localize](https://github.com/tailoredmedia/fastlane-plugin-localize).